frzb/coinboot/README.md

 For example the Docker host has assigned `192.168.1.2` then a matching DHCP-range configuration is: `dhcp-range=192.168.1.10,192.168.1.100,6h`.

 Also verify that the network adapter you assigned this IP address on your Docker host is connected to the same L2/broadcast domain as the machines you want to boot with Coinboot.

+#### Configure PXE network boot on worker nodes

+Configure the BIOS/Firmware of the worker nodes to boot over network with PXE.

+#### Hardware without PXE support

+Some mainboards for crypto mining don't have support for PXE network booting by the BIOS/Firmware.
+In this case Coinboot can be booted via chainloading by a network bootloader from a local boot drive of the worker node.
+Boot scheme in such a scenario is: GRUB(local SDD) →  iPXE(local SSD) →  iPXE(Network) →  Coinboot OS
+To setup this chainloading run `scrips/set_up_grub_ipxe_chainloading` on the worker node and follow the instructions provided by the script.

 ### Start the Coinboot Server Docker container